Fall Perennials That Will Give Your Cottage Garden the Wow Factor

 Sedums have succulent-like leaves and upright stems, which can provide interesting textural contrast to other cottage garden plants.
 This contrast adds depth and structure to the garden.

-Planting Sedum ‘Autumn Joy’ in a cottage garden for fall provides low-maintenance beauty, supports pollinators, and contributes to the seasonal transition and overall charm of your garden.
+Planting Sedum ‘Autumn Joy’ in a cottage garden for fall provides low-maintenance beauty, supports pollinators, and contributes to your garden’s seasonal transition and overall charm.

 Provides Winter Interest

-Even after the growing season ends, the dried seed heads of Sedum ‘Autumn Joy’ can provide some visual interest in your garden during the winter months, especially when covered with a dusting of frost or snow.
+Even after the growing season ends, the dried seed heads of Sedum ‘Autumn Joy’ can provide some visual interest in your garden during winter, especially when covered with frost or snow.

 Hardiness Zones3-9